-- Flexibility with SAM registration / recertification: Federal awarding agencies may relax the requirement of SAM registration at the time of application to expeditiously issue funding.
+1. Flexibility with SAM registration/recertification: Federal awarding agencies may relax the requirement of SAM registration at the time of application to expeditiously issue funding.
 However, SAM registration at the time of award still applies.
-Currently registered entities with expirations between April 1, 2021 and September 30, 2021 automatically get a one-time 180-day extension.
+Currently registered entities with expirations between April 1, 2021, and September 30, 2021, automatically get a one-time 180-day extension.

-- Waiver of NOFO publication: NOFOs for grants and cooperative agreements may be published by federal awarding agencies for less than 30 days without justification of the shortened timeframe.
+2. Waiver of NOFO publication: NOFOs for grants and cooperative agreements may be published by federal awarding agencies for less than 30 days without justification for the shortened timeframe.
 However, they are still required to document and track those published under 30 days.

-- Pre-award costs: Awarding agencies may allow necessary pre-award costs that were incurred from March 15, 2021 through the Public Health Emergency Period and prior to the effective date of a federal award.
-FYI that HHS Secretary Xavier Becerra announced another 90-day extension of the Public Health Emergency Period on April 21, 2021.
+3. Pre-award costs: Awarding agencies may allow necessary pre-award costs that were incurred from March 15, 2021, through the Public Health Emergency Period and prior to the effective date of a federal award.
+FYI HHS Secretary Xavier Becerra announced another 90-day extension of the Public Health Emergency Period on April 21, 2021.

-- No-cost extension on expiring award: Federal awarding agencies may allow the automatic extension of up to 12 months of awards that were active as of March 31, 2021 and scheduled to expire up to December 31, 2021.
+4. No-cost extension on expiring awards: Federal awarding agencies may allow the automatic extension of up to 12 months of awards that were active as of March 31, 2021, and scheduled to expire up to December 31, 2021.

-- Extension of financial and other reporting: If authorized by the awarding agency financial, performance and other reports may be delayed by up to three months beyond the standard due dates and recipients may continue to draw down federal funds without the timely submission of the reports.
-However, they must be submitted at the end of the extension period unless the awarding agency (on an award-by-award basis) waives the requirement for recipients to notify the agency of problems, delays or adverse conditions related to COVID-19.
+8. Extension of financial and other reporting: If authorized by the awarding agency financial, performance, and other reports may be delayed by up to three months beyond the standard due dates and recipients may continue to draw down federal funds without the timely submission of the reports.
+However, they must be submitted at the end of the extension period unless the awarding agency (on an award-by-award basis) waives the requirement for recipients to notify the agency of problems, delays, or adverse conditions related to COVID-19.

-- Extension of closeout: If a grantee provides the awarding agency with proper notice about reporting delays, the awarding agency may allow the grantee to delay submission of any pending financial, performance and other reports required per the award terms for the closeout of expired projects for up to one year after the award expires.
+11. Extension of closeout: If a grantee provides the awarding agency with proper notice about reporting delays, the awarding agency may allow the grantee to delay the submission of any pending financial, performance, and other reports required per the award terms for the closeout of expired projects for up to one year after the award expires.
 After all final reports are received, the federal agency has six months to close out the award.